Roc-A-Fella Records: 2006–2009: Roc Redefinition and departure of Jay-Z

 The signing of Ruff Ryders artist Jadakiss, former rival to both Jay-Z and Beanie Sigel, also came in 2007, as did Uncle Murda.
 Foxy Brown was dropped from the label after 2 years, in light of a jail sentence.
 Though Young Chris and Peedi Crakk continued to appear on projects, neither seemed any closer to solo projects, and in 2008 Peedi Crakk announced that State Property had been dropped from the label.
-This was countered by Beanie Sigel's manager, who confirmed that Beanie Sigel and Freeway were still part of Roc-A-Fella.
+This was countered by Beanie Sigel's manager, who confirmed that Beanie Sigel and Freeway were still part of Roc-A-Fella, though Beanie Sigel would later leave that year.
 Young Chris also apparently signed as a solo artist.
-2008 saw only the release of Kanye West's 808's & Heartbreak, garnering decent sales.
+2008 saw only the release of Kanye West's 808s & Heartbreak, garnering decent sales.
 It also brought repeated disses in songs and interviews from Peedi Crakk towards Jay-Z, claiming he held up his project on purpose, though he claims to have moved on.
-During that year, Jay-Z had inked a $150 million deal with Live Nation that included concerts, endorsements and recordings, and included a platform for him to launch his Roc Nation label.
+During that year, Jay-Z had signed a $150 million deal with Live Nation that included concerts, endorsements and recordings, and included a platform for him to launch his Roc Nation label.
 Uncle Murda left the label after a year and a half with no release, citing lack of executive interest after Jay-Z left Def Jam.